Fabio-A-Sa/Y1S2-Programming/README.md

 ### Exercises
 Varied exercises of easy, medium and difficult level, about the subject taught in the present week.
 They complement the weekly work developed during the practical classes. <br/>

+### Tic Tac Toe ++
+Personal project that includes much of the knowledge acquired in the practical and theorical lectures.

 ### Project 1
 Pratical work done between 29/03/2021 and 30/04/2021 with [Pedro Ferreira](https://github.com/Pedro-PFerreira). <br>
 Developed in C++ language, this project is a Robot's Game with a maze that will be loaded from .txt simple file. using several datatypes (strings, arrays, vectors, structs, files and Object-Oriented Programming, dinamically memory allocation, Operating System compatibility) and modules that are available in StandardLibrary. <br>